 The argument that has occurred amongst cinephiles and genre enthusiasts for decades is the inclusion of Notorious on the lists of classic Film Noir.
-I would argue that this film, written by celebrated American screenwriter Ben Hecht and originally put into production by acclaimed producer David O. Selznick firmly falls into the Noir category.
-There have been numerous Notorious Film Reviews over the decades and many have included discussions on just this topic.
+I would argue that this film, written by celebrated American screenwriter Ben Hecht and originally put into production by acclaimed producer David O. Selznick, firmly falls into the Noir category.
+There have been numerous Notorious film reviews over the decades and many have included discussions solely on this topic.
 I am not a film historian; I can only speak with my knowledge as an avid film-goer and appreciator of the Noir style and genre.

 Noirs are often associated with crime pictures and detective work.
 In Notorious we have crimes against the state perpetrated by Nazis operating in Rio de Janeiro.
 The wonderful Claud Rains, as Alex Sebastian, who most will remember as Captain Renault in Casablanca,is a member of this secret Nazi group whom T.R.
 Devlin (Cary Grant) and an American government agency are seeking to infiltrate.
 You have mystery and crime, although simplified forms of the Noir genre, right there.
 What we also have is a further establishment of the Spy/Espionage film, which Hitchcock helped to form in the 1930s.

 Ingrid Bergman’s Alicia Huberman is our femme fatale of sorts, though she doesn’t fit perfectly within the archetype of the role.
 Huberman is “Notorious”, a troubled woman, who drinks too much, has a string of lovers and severe family issues, with a father convicted of treason for collaborating with the Nazis.